nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 # Types

-The following types are built into Fpy:
+The following types are built into Fpy, and the developer can directly refer to them by name:
 * Numeric types: `U8, U16, U32, U64, I8, I16, I32, I64, F32, F64`
 * Boolean type: `bool`
 * Time type: `Fw.Time`

-In addition, any displayable type defined in FPP is accessible in Fpy via its fully-qualified name.
+In addition, the developer can directly refer to any displayable type defined in FPP via its fully-qualified name.
 This includes user-defined structs, arrays and enums.

+There are some types which exist in Fpy but cannot be directly referenced by name by the developer.
+These include the type of integer, string and float literals.
+See [literals](#literals).

 ## Structs
 You can instantiate a new struct at runtime by calling its constructor.
 For example, a struct defined as